 Bald eagles: Bald eagles, Alaska’s largest resident bird of prey with a wing span of up to 7.5 feet, are a frequent sight in the Last Frontier.
 Some towns, like Unalaska/Dutch Harbor, are practically overrun with this national emblem.
 It’s estimated that a whopping 30,000 bald eagles are in Alaska.

 Whales: Take a boat in Prince William Sound or Resurrection Bay and, if the timing is right, you’ll see the tails of humpback, bowhead and gray whales waving in the distance.
 A few of the other kinds of whales in Alaska: beluga populations found in Cook Inlet and Turnagain Arm; bowheads, which come close to North Slope villages during their migration; and orcas, found in Glacier Bay area and the Aleutian Islands.

 Alaska Wildlife Conservation Center (Portage)

 Each of the animals at the Conservation Center has a story.
-Uli, the female black bear, was found wandering downtown Juneau as a 5-pound cub; Jade, the red fox, was found by joggers after being orphaned; Artemis, a musk ox calf, was found hiding under a raised utility building near Prudhoe Bay after she was separated from her herd.
+Uli, the female black bear, was found wandering downtown Juneau as a 5-pound cub; Jade, the red fox, was found by joggers after being orphaned; Artemis, a musk ox, was found hiding under a raised utility building near Prudhoe Bay after she was separated from her herd.
 They’ve all found a lifelong home at the sanctuary, which is dedicated to animal care, conservation, research and education.
 The center has over 200 acres of habitat for the animals — including moose, wood bison, deer, elk, birds of prey, coyotes and reindeer.
 Some, like the wood bison, are raised and reintroduced to the wild.
 (Mile 79 of the Seward Highway, Portage)